-UPDATE 1-Mercosur trade bloc to evict Venezuela: source
+UPDATE 2-Mercosur trade bloc to evict Venezuela -source

 More than 120 people have been killed in the protests, drawing international condemnation of the security forces' heavy-handed tactics.

 Mercosur has no provision for expulsion, but activating the democratic clause adds to the international isolation of the Maduro government because Venezuela can only be readmitted after holding elections that the bloc members view to be democratic.
-(Reporting by Lisandra Paraguassú; Writing by Anthony Boadle; Editing by David Gregorio)
+(Reporting by Lisandra Paraguassú, additional reporting by Malena Castaldi in Montevideo; Writing by Anthony Boadle; Editing by David Gregorio and Sandra Maler)